ufz/ogs/web/content/docs/userguide/basics/project_file_intro.md

 The main input taken by OpenGeoSys is a path to a project file.
 This file has a ".prj" extension and describes all aspects of the simulation that OpenGeoSys is expected to execute.

-The syntax of the project file follows the syntax of a typical xml file and can be edited with any editor capable of working with this kind of files.
+The syntax of the project file follows the syntax of a typical XML file and can be edited with any editor capable of working with this kind of files.

 The structure of the project file is relatively flexible: as long as the semantics of the file is intact, the main blocks can be